kubenow/KubeNow/README.md

 kn helm install my-app-package
 ```

-:warning: *kn* CLI is not documented yet.
+:warning: *kn* CLI is not documented yet :warning:

 ## Table of Contents